The RIRETHER Flavor Guide

 Small adjustments make a big difference—use these to dial in flavor fast.

-Don’t Over-Smoke: Stronger woods like Oak and Pecan release flavor quickly.
+Don’t Over-Smoke: Stronger woods like Oak, Pecan, Hickory, and Bourbon-Soaked Oak release flavor quickly.
 Keep smoke time under 15 seconds to avoid bitterness.

 Refresh the Chips: If the wood turns completely black and ashy, scoop it out and add a fresh pinch.
 Burnt ash doesn’t taste good.